shoxa0707/ResNet50/README.md

 ## <span style="color:orange">Resnets</span>

 The original ResNet architecture was ResNet-34, which comprised 34 weighted layers.
-It provided a novel way to add more convolutional layers to a CNN, <br>
+It provided a novel way to <br>
-without running into the vanishing gradient problem, using the concept of shortcut connections.
-A shortcut connection “skips over” some layers, <br>
+add more convolutional layers to a CNN, without running into the vanishing gradient problem, using the concept of<br>
-converting a regular network to a residual network.
+shortcut connections.
+A shortcut connection “skips over” some layers, converting a regular network to a residual network.

-The regular network was based on the VGG neural networks (VGG-16 and VGG-19)—each convolutional network had a 3×3 filter. <br>
+The regular network was based on the VGG neural networks (VGG-16 and VGG-19)—each convolutional network had <br>
+a 3×3 filter.
 However, a ResNet has fewer filters and is less complex than a VGGNet.
-A 34-layer ResNet can achieve a performance of 3.6 billion FLOPs, <br>
+A 34-layer ResNet can achieve <br>
-and a smaller 18-layer ResNet can achieve 1.8 billion FLOPs, which is significantly faster than a VGG-19 Network with 19.6 billion FLOPs <br>
+a performance of 3.6 billion FLOPs, and a smaller 18-layer ResNet can achieve 1.8 billion FLOPs, which is significantly<br>
-(read more in the ResNet paper, He et, al, 2015).
+faster than a VGG-19 Network with 19.6 billion FLOPs (read more in the ResNet paper, He et, al, 2015).

 The ResNet architecture follows two basic design rules.
-First, the number of filters in each layer is the same depending on the size of the <br>
+First, the number of filters in each layer is the same depending<br>
-output feature map.
-Second, if the feature map’s size is halved, it has double the number of filters to maintain the time complexity of each layer.
+on the size of the output feature map.
+Second, if the feature map’s size is halved, it has double the number of filters to<br>
+maintain the time complexity of each layer.

 <a><img src="images/resnet.png"/></a>

 ## <span style="color:green">Resnet50</span>

 ResNet-50 has an architecture based on the model depicted above, but with one important difference.
-The 50-layer ResNet uses a bottleneck design <br>
+The 50-layer ResNet<br>
-for the building block.
-A bottleneck residual block uses 1×1 convolutions, known as a “bottleneck”, which reduces the number of parameters and <br>
+uses a bottleneck design for the building block.
+A bottleneck residual block uses 1×1 convolutions, known as a <br>
-matrix multiplications.
-This enables much faster training of each layer.
+“bottleneck”, which reduces the number of parameters and matrix multiplications.
+This enables much faster training of<br>
+each layer.
 It uses a stack of three layers rather than two layers.

 The 50-layer ResNet architecture includes the following elements, as shown in the table below: